narve/angular-bpmn/README.md

-The previous project was created in an ancient period when Angular2 was still hot, and suffered from several problems, chief among them the complicated setup (lots of webpack configuration) and difficulty upgrading components.
+The previous project was created in an ancient period when Angular2 was still hot, and suffered from several problems, chief among them the complicated setup (lots of webpack configuration) and difficulty of upgrading components.

 This time around I wanted to use the Angular CLI and as many defaults, standards and conventions as possible.

 NB: This project is not affiliated with / created by / endorsed by (etc) Camunda/BPMN.IO or anybody but myself.

 # Feedback